MikeC-xx/K2WSBundle/USAGE.md

 1. getDataObjectList($className, $params = null)
 1. getDataObject($className, $primaryKey, $params = null)

-Argument $params is an key-value array.
+Argument $params is a key-value array where key is standard K2 Web Service parameter, for example fields, conditions, pageSize, etc.

 For example, retrieve a list of orders where ContactPersonId is equal to currently logged in user id: